John Calvin and Grace

 John Calvin wielded a great influence in the religious community on the subject of grace.
 His ideas are circulated in several denominations, and, tragically, have found their way into the thinking of many people.

-One of the most influential religious figures of the last millennium was John Calvin of Switzerland.
+John Calvin of Switzerland was one of the most influential religious figures of the last millennium.

 Calvin was born in 1509.
-At the age of fourteen, he went to Paris to study the classics.
+At fourteen, he went to Paris to study the classics.
 He was so austere that his fellow students nicknamed him “The Accusative Case.”

 In 1529, he commenced the study of civil law.
-Presently, though, Calvin became intrigued with the teachings of the German reformers and so gave himself to the study of religion.
+But soon, Calvin became intrigued with the teachings of the German reformers and so gave himself to the study of religion.

 In 1533, he broke with the Roman Catholic Church after a religious “experience” during which he believed he received a commission from God to restore the Church to its original purity.

-By the year 1536, at the age of only twenty-six, he had completed the first edition of his famous Institutes of the Christian Religion.
+At only twenty-six, he completed the first edition of his famous Institutes of the Christian Religion in 1536.
 The initial edition was a small volume of six chapters.
-The final version (1560)—revised over the years—had grown to eighty chapters.
+Over the years, he revised this work several times.
+The final version completed in 1560 had grown to eighty chapters.

-To a significant degree, Calvin’s views—which were developed from the writings of Augustine, a “bishop” in northern Africa (A.D.
-353-430)—have formed the doctrinal basis of much of modern Protestantism.
+Calvin’s views were significantly influenced by the writings of Augustine, a “bishop” in northern Africa (A.D.
+353-430).
+Calvin’s teaching formed the doctrinal basis of much of modern Protestantism.

-In this article, we wish to briefly comment upon John Calvin’s influence upon the religious community on the subject of grace.
-His ideas are circulated in several denominations, and, tragically, have found their way into the thinking of many people.
+In this article, we briefly comment on John Calvin’s influence on the religious community on the subject of grace.
+His ideas are circulated in several denominations and, tragically, have found their way into the thinking of many people.

 One of Calvin’s prominent errors was the notion that man is born totally depraved, having inherited both the effects and the guilt of Adam’s original sin.

 At birth, then, all men stand in need of the Lord’s grace.
-From this fundamental error, others spring.
+From this fundamental error, others sprung.

 Limited Grace

 One of the cornerstones of Calvin’s theology was the dogma of predestination.
-This is the notion that, consistent with his own sovereignty, God, before the foundation of the world, pre-determined who would be saved and who would be lost.
+This is the notion that God, consistent with his sovereignty, pre-determined who would be saved and who would be lost before the foundation of the world.

 This concept of limited atonement—hence, limited grace—is so foreign to the teaching of the Scriptures that it is difficult to see how anyone with an elementary knowledge of the New Testament could accept it.